mandober/debrief.cs/500-plt/plt.GLOSSARY.md

 ## Representational type
 A type param has the representational role if it can be coerced into another type that is representationally equal to it.
 Nominal type equlity = equality at compile time.
 Representational type equlity = equality at run time.
 Nominal ⊂ Representational

-## Representational type equlity
+## Representational type equality
-Representational type equlity is equality of types at run time, as opposed to nominal type equlity which is equality of types at compile time.
+Representational type equality is equality of types at run time, as opposed to nominal type equality which is equality of types at compile time.
 Two types are representationally equal if they have identical physical layouts in memory.

-## rigid
-a type that was explicitly specified by a programmer.
-A type that was not inferred.

-## rigid skolem
-a type variable that is both rigid and a skolem.

-## Type role
-A type role indicates whether a type has representational or nominal type equality.

-a property of a type variable that describes how a data constructor that owns it is allowed to be coerced.

-## role signature
-the declared roles for a data type's type parameters.

-## role system
-the system that ensures role annotations are not violated.

-## sigma type
-another name for dependent pair.

-## singleton
-a type with a single inhabitant.
-Can be abused to create an isomorphism between types and terms.

-## skolem
-an existentially quantified variable.

-## ST trick
+## Static polymorphism
-a technique for scoping the lifetime of a piece of data via an existential variable.
+Static polymorphism (compile-time polymorphism) is, broadly, any kind of polymorphism that happens at compile-time.
+In a more narrow sense, static polymorphism, in most OOP languages, allow overloading of methods, where methods can have the same name if their input parameters have different types (that is, method signatures which are compared only consists of the types of inputs, while the type of output is not taken into account).

-## strengthening a type
+## Strengthening a type
-the act of using a stricter role than is necessary.
+In Haskell, strengthening a type means using the stricter role for a type parameter then necessary.

-## structural polymorphism
+## Structural polymorphism
-a technique for automating boilerplate code.

-## structural recursion
+Structural polymorphism is a technique that help automate boilerplate code.
+Data types (data structures) with compatible structures can be operated upon by the same function, even if their nominal types are different.
+Thus, compatible data structures behave polymorphically with regards to functions that operate on them.

-## structured logging
+## Structured logging
-logging real data types rather than only their string representations.

-## Combinator
-There are two distinct meanings of the word "combinator" in common usage.
-1. A combinator is a function with no free variables.

-## Combinatory logic
-Combinatory logic studies the combinators.
-Combinatory logic is like a minimized lambda calculus without lambda abstraction; therefore it dispenses with the whole conundrum of how to properly treat free and bound variables.
-However, despite the fact that it has only function application, combinatory logic is isomorphic to LC - any expression can be translated between the two systems.
-In CL, the combinators appear only as letters, each standing for a function abstraction whose behaviour is well-known and widely-established.
-CL has a lot of combinators, but a popular area of research was finding the absolutely minimal set of combinators from which (all the) others can be derived.
-The SK set is one such famous minimal set.
-This means not only that the other combinators may be derived using only `S` and `K`, but that all imaginable computation is expressable (albeit very uncomfortably) using only these two combinators!
+Structured logging is a step away from primitive obsession - instead of logging the string representation of an object, the real, structural, data type is logged (strings barely have some structure).

 ## S combinator
 The `S` combinator is a famous and probably the most powerfull combinator of them all.
 It was initially discovered by Moses Schönfinkel, along with the field of Combinatory logic itself.
 Later came along a young mathematician, Haskell Curry, that became interested in the mathematical logic, especially in the kind that would leter be named Combinatory logic.
 He discovered a laudable but obscure effort on the subject - a book written by a Russian matematician Moses Schönfinkel, who, following the tradition of all the great logicians, was already institutionalized by that time.
 Following the book, Curry travelled to Germany, having decided to finish his thesis there.
 Moreover, he decided to switch the calling and later work to popularize CL and the combinators.
 Hence, the `S` combinator is variously referred to as: *the Schönfinkel combinator* (righteous), "the Schönfinkel and Curry's combinator" (prepping…), and "the Curry's combinator" (snatched!).
 It is also called the amalgamation combinator; seldom even left at the liberty of anyone really to invent a name like the environment-manipulator combinator, like I just did.
 At least the last name is in the ballpark area toward its meaning which is sufficiently hard to explain, `λg. λf. λx. g x (f x)`.
 The "environment" comes from the fact that it takes two functions, `f` and `g`, and another argument, `x`, and then evaluated the `x`, first in the "environment" of `f` and then of `g`.
 Possibly.
 Anyway, the thing I'm certain about is that it is the most basic in the sense that there are many similar combinators that lack of of the components -- e.g. the composition, `B`, combinator is just a slightly altered S: `λg.λf.λx.g(f x)`.